 The PCF receives a request from the TSN AF that includes UE MAC address (i.e. MAC address of the DS-TT port) for PDU session and the TSN QoS parameters, i.e. priority and delay.
 The PCF performs Session binding using the UE MAC address , and then the PCF derives the TSN QoS parameters into a 5QI.
 The PCF generates a PCC Rule with service data flow filter containing the UE MAC address and the mapped 5QI.
 The SMF binds the PCC Rule to a QoS Flow as defined in clause 6.1.3.2.4.

+PCF shall support transparently exchange of port management information container between TSN AF and DS-TT or NW-TT, as defined in TS 23.501 [2] clause 5.28.3.